Back to Silas S. Brown's home page

-(After I left, several individuals contacted me privately to say they felt the cleaver sender had overreacted; they didn't want me to get the impression that all Chinese people are as unfriendly as him or the ones who'd cheered him on.
-But nobody mentioned the cleaver specifically.)
+After I left, several individuals contacted me privately to say they felt the business development director had overreacted; they didn't want me to get the impression that all Chinese people are as unfriendly as him or the executives who'd cheered him on.
+But nobody mentioned the cleaver specifically.

 I made this page for authorities I'd contacted when I thought my life was threatened.
 They closed the case by writing on file that the image I'd seen was a technical fault, but my full explanation was apparently too long for the form so it's here if need be.
 Hopefully these notes are also useful to others, but nothing is legal advice.

 All material © Silas S. Brown unless otherwise stated.